kokkos/kokkos-comm/docs/api/core.rst

     MPI_Allgather wrapper

-    :param space: The execution space to operate in
+    :param space: A Kokkos execution space instance to order the communication in and execute any required operations.
     :param sv: The data to send
     :param rv: The view to receive into
     :param comm: the MPI communicator
-    :tparam SendView: A Kokkos::View to send.
+    :tparam SendView: Type of the provided Kokkos::View.
 Contiguous and rank less than 2.
     :tparam RecvView: A Kokkos::View to recv.
 Contiguous and rank 1.
     :tparam ExecSpace: A Kokkos execution space to operate in